-This post/page may contain affiliate links.
-Please see disclosure for more information.
+this post contains affiliate links. please see disclosure for more info.

 Swedish Flop- A layered cake with a creamy filling and a crunchy streusel topping.
 A final dusting of powdered sugar makes this irresistible!